Today I have something special for you: An interview with someone who has been semi-retired for over a decade and enjoys every minute of it.

 In the end, I think I stumbled into FI, only realising I was there in hindsight, but that would have been less than 5 years after semi-retiring.

-You used to own businesses and have investments inside and outside of super.
-What is your overall investment strategy and how has it changed over time?
+You used to own businesses and have investments as well.
+How has your strategy changed over time?

-Yes, I used to own 3 businesses that spat out passive income for further investing.
-Once my portfolio reached a level where it could sustain me I sold the businesses (to employees) and now work as a solo-preneur.
-My overall investment strategy has always focused on direct Australian shares and managed international shares (ETFs, LICs, unlisted funds) but I’ve tweaked the approach over the years.
-I now prefer quality growth companies, outside the Top 50, which I can preferably hold for decades.
+Yes, I used to own three businesses that spat out passive income for further investing.
+Once my portfolio reached a level where it could sustain me I sold the businesses (to employees) and now work as a solopreneur.

 What advice would you give someone on the path to FI?